KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

    the same for all labels.
 -  For a group, focus the label text on the differences among the options.
 -  Use affirmative phrases.
-Do not use negative phrases such as "Don't enable wifi".
-Use rather "Enable wifi".
+Don't use negative phrases such as "Don't enable wifi".
+Instead, write "Enable Wifi".
 -  Describe just the option with the label.
-Keep labels brief so it's easy to refer to them in messages and documentation.
+Keep labels brief so it is easy to refer to them in messages and documentation.

 Group box